Definitions for the Occupational Health and Safety Amendment Bill 2020

 Relates to an incident as it is contemplated in Section 24 (1).

-Refers to any work which may pose a risk to the health and safety that requires certain precautionary measures that must be implemented.
+Refers to any work which may pose a risk to the OHS that requires certain precautionary measures that must be implemented.

 Refers to a local municipality which is defined in Section 1 of the Local Government: Municipal Structures Act, 1998 (Act 117 of 1998).